chengjunyan1/lllm/README.md

   <h1>Low-Level Language Model (LLLM) </h1>
 </div>

 LLLM is a lightweight framework designed to facilitate the rapid prototyping of advanced agentic systems.
+Allows users to build a complex agentic system with <100 LoC.
 Prioritizing minimalism, modularity, and type safety, it is specifically optimized for research in program synthesis and neuro-symbolic AI.
 While these fields require deep architectural customization, researchers often face the burden of managing low-level complexities such as exception handling, output parsing, and API error management.
 LLLM bridges this gap by offering necessary abstractions that balance high-level encapsulation with the simplicity required for flexible experimentation.